pian13131/sngn/Leetcode/LeetcodeSummary.md

 Be careful about the over boundary, make sure `0<=x<m and 0<=y<n`

 Sometimes, you need to set the finish check

+after defining the state fuction, make sure right side of equation has been calculated.
+You may change the loop direction

+Most of the time the right side contain **left, up, left-up**

+2D dp means there should be multiple base case `dp[0][j]` and `dp[i][0]`.
+Only when their default value are 0, then you don't need to initialize

 ```python
 dp = [[0]*(n) for _ in range(m)]